-- o increase the number of shares of Common Stock available for issuance under the Stock Purchase Plan by 750,000 shares; and - o extend the term of the Stock Purchase Plan until November 1, 2010.
+- increase the number of shares of Common Stock available for issuance under the Stock Purchase Plan by 750,000 shares; and - o extend the term of the Stock Purchase Plan until November 1, 2010.

+BACKGROUND.
 Before giving effect to the proposed increase, a total of 234,670 shares of Common Stock were reserved for future grant under the Stock Purchase Plan.
-The number of shares discussed in this proposal are before giving effect to the proposed Reverse Split discussed in Proposal 9, and the number of shares available under the Stock Purchase Plan would be adjusted accordingly if the Reverse Split is implemented.

 The Board believes that the Stock Purchase Plan is an important incentive in attracting and retaining key personnel, in motivating individuals to contribute significantly to the Company's future growth and success, and in aligning the long-term interests of these individuals with those of the Company's stockholders.
 For these reasons, the Board has acted to increase the number of shares available for issuance under the plan and to extend the term of the plan and is recommending the increase and extension to stockholders for approval.
-If the Proposal is not approved at the Annual Meeting, the Stock Purchase Plan will (a) be discontinued upon the exhaustion of the shares currently reserved for issuance under the plan; and (b) expire on November 1, 2002.
+If the Proposal is not approved at the Annual

-The closing price per share on the American Stock Exchange of the Common Stock on April 18, 2001 was \$4.77.
+Meeting, the Stock Purchase Plan will (a) be discontinued upon the exhaustion of the shares currently reserved for issuance under the plan; and (b) expire on November 1, 2002.

-SUMMARY OF THE STOCK PURCHASE PLAN
+The closing price per share on the American Stock Exchange of the Common Stock on April o, 2001 was $\circ$ .

-The following is a summary of the material terms of the Stock Purchase Plan. $\,$
+SUMMARY OF THE STOCK PURCHASE PLAN.
+The following is a summary of the material terms of the Stock Purchase Plan.